Marlin Model 795

 The Marlin Model 795 is an American .22 LR semi-automatic rifle produced by Remington Arms of Mayfield, Kentucky, formerly by Marlin Firearms Company of North Haven, Connecticut.
 Major features include micro-groove barrel, a cross-bolt safety, black synthetic stock, and 10-round nickel plated box magazine.
 It is similar to the Marlin 60, with slight barrel and action differences due to the magazine differences.

+The rifle features a last round hold open of the action and a receiver that has a 3/8" groove for mounting optics.